gitplus-apps/payfluid/README.md

 if ($_SERVER["REQUEST_METHOD"] === "GET") {
     try {
-        // The request from PayFluid to your redirect URL will come with a 'qs' query
+        // The request from PayFluid to your redirect URL will come with a 'qs' query parameter.
+        // Don't worry about calling urldecode() on the 'qs' query parameter.
+It is handled internally.
+        $qs = $_GET["qs"];

-        // parameter.
-Use the 'qs' parameter and your session value to verify the
+        // Use qs and your session value to verify the payment.
-        // payment.
-        //
         // You can get your session value from two(2) places:
         //      1.
 From the $credentials object you got when you called the getSecureCredentials() method.
         //      2.
 From the $paymentLink object you got when you called the getPaymentLink() method
-        //      It is a good idea to have stored the session value somewhere earlier.
+        //      It is a good idea to have stored these values somewhere earlier.
         //
-        // Throws an exception if anything goes wrong.
-        // Don't worry about calling urldecode() on the 'qs' query parameter.
-It is handled internally.
         // The $paymentStatus object returned will have details on whether the transaction was successful or not.
-        $paymentStatus = PayFluid::verifyPayment($_GET["qs"], $session);
+        $paymentStatus = PayFluid::verifyPayment($qs, $session);

         // If statusCode = '0' then the payment was successful.
 Any other value
         // means the transaction failed.
 The statusString field will explain what